 WSE staff or their representatives will take photographs and videos during our course activities and excursions which we may use for promotional purposes.
 Please advise us on the parental consent form at the time of booking if you are happy for the Student to appear in any promotional material.

-Classes cannot be filmed or otherwise recorded in any way without the permission (in writing) of a member of the Centre Manager or Director of Studies.
+Classes cannot be filmed or otherwise recorded in any way without the permission (in writing) of the Centre Manager or Director of Studies.

 The Parent agrees that WSE shall not be obliged to make payments for impromptu expenses such as medical fees on behalf of the Student or the Parent.
 Where such payments are required, the Parent agrees for appropriate deductions to be made from the Student’s pocket money account.
 Should funds be insufficient the Parent will be asked to pay.